Split Butte

-Split Butte is a volcanic crater of the Quaternary age located in Fermont county in Idaho.
+Split Butte is a volcanic crater of the Quaternary age located in Fremont county in Idaho.

 The National Park Service called Split Butte one of the most unique features of the Snake River Plain.

 Name

 The name of the crater comes from gap in the upper tephra layers at the eastern side of the butte.

 Geology

 Split Butte is also a maars and a tuff cone.
 At one point it had a lava lake.

 The split, which is located on the east side is believed to be caused by wind erosion.
 The winds have also caused more pyroclastic debris to the east side.

 It is slightly surrounded by lava flows from the Wapi lava field the butte contains vitric ash that forms a ring.